4cm4k1/prime/README.md

 1. Load the data using this command `mongoimport --db challenge --collection bios --drop --file bios.json`
 2. Start the Mongo shell with `mongo`.
-3. Connect to the `challenge` using the mongo shell command `use challenge`
+3. Connect to the `challenge` database using the mongo shell command `use challenge`

 ### Queries